khannasahab/beautiful-jekyll/hireme.md

 Started my Professional journey in 2010 and fell in love with internet/software there after.
 I believe in user centric teams and consider myself a [Product Engineer](/blogs/software/what-is-product-engineer/).
 I like reading and writing tech blogs.

 {: .box-plain}
-Core Strength : OOPS, Android & Java, git
+**Core Strength**<br/> Tech: Product Management, OOPS, Android & Java, git<br/>Product: I have a good eye for UX and I love to shape ideas into reality.
+I believe in data driven development and user centric teams

 {: .box-bordered}